 Graniteware is also a widely-used term in the enamelware collectors’ community to refer to the enamelware items made from the 1870s until the end of World War II.
 The older graniteware pieces were made of tin or iron.
 They had more layers of glass coating and were heavier compared to modern kitchen items.
-Graniteware kitchenware gained popularity fast because of the convenience of the glass surface combined with the strength of metal.
+Graniteware kitchenware gained popularity fast because of the convenience of the glass surface combined with the strength of the metal.
 The glossy porcelain surface was easier to maintain than heavy rust-prone cast iron pieces.

-Graniteware kitchenware has nothing to do with Granite except its similarity in appearance.
+Graniteware kitchenware has nothing to do with granite except its similarity in appearance.
 Today graniteware kitchen items are made with a steel core and glass coating.
 Porcelain enamel is fused with metal at 2,000 F creating a non-porous, inert, and naturally non-stick glass surface.
-The Graniteware items made today are thinner in construction and more lightweight than Grandma’s used to be.
+The graniteware items made today are thinner in construction and more lightweight than grandma’s used to be.

 Is the Graniteware Made Today Safe for Cooking?

 Modern Graniteware is made of thin carbon steel covered with a layer of porcelain enamel.
 The glass coating is inert and free of harmful chemicals.
 It will not interact with any type of food or change the taste or color of your meals.
-If the porcelain coating is not damaged, Graniteware cookware is safe for cooking and storing any type of food including highly acidic dishes.
+If the porcelain coating is not damaged, Graniteware cookware is safe for cooking and storing any type of food including acidic foods.
 If there is a chip on the outside of the cookware, it will not affect the item’s safety or cooking ability, but if the coating is chipped off on the inside, you must stop using it for food preparation and storage.

 Modern Graniteware Roasters

-Today, GraniteWare roasters are thinner and less sturdy compared to older models.
+Today’s GraniteWare roasters are thinner and less sturdy compared to older models.
 Some cheaper models are thin and flimsy and may have sharp edges which are not finished safely.
-But most of those roasters are still good enough to cook your Thanksgiving turkey to perfection or for baking your own “artisan” breads.
+But most of those roasters are still good enough to cook your Thanksgiving turkey to perfection or for baking your own “artisan” bread.
 These pans are perfect for handling large meals and can be used for any type of food you can roast in an oven.

 - Inner carbon steel core distributes heat evenly and quickly.